How Long Should You Rest Between Sets for Hypertrophy?

 - Longer workouts: if we have the time for longer workouts, then feel free to take some extra rest time.
 We’ll be able to use higher training volumes and recover our strength between sets.

-- Shorter workouts: if we don’t have much time to work out, it’s probably best to cram as much volume as we can into our workouts, and so short, strict rest times are best.
+- Shorter workouts: if we don’t have much time to work out, it’s probably best to cram as much volume as we can into our workouts, so short, strict rest times are best.
 And if we don’t have enough time to do dedicated cardiovascular training, at least we’ll be getting better cardio adaptations from our lifting.

 - Antagonist supersets: an antagonist superset is when we pair two lifts together that work opposing muscles.
 For example, we could pair chin-ups (biceps and back) with overhead presses (shoulders and triceps).
 We might still have rest periods between each lift, but we might rest one minute between sets instead of three, allowing us to essentially sneak our overhead pressing into the rest periods of our chin-ups, getting twice as much done in the same amount of time.
 Other examples of antagonist supersets are bench presses with barbell rows, biceps curls with triceps extensions, neck curls with neck extensions, and wrist curls with wrist extensions.